 - Surface Filters are made from multiple layers of media.
 When fluid passes through the filter, particles larger than the spaces within the filter matrix are retained, accumulating primarily on the surface of the filter.

 The distinction between filters is important because the three serve very different functions.
-Depth filters are usually used as prefilters because they are an economical way to remove 98% of suspended solids and protect elements downstream from fouling or clogging.
+Depth filters are usually used as pre-filters because they are an economical way to remove suspended solids and protect elements downstream from fouling or clogging.

-Surface filters remove 99.99% of suspended solids and may be used as either prefilters or clarifying filters.
-Microporous membrane (screen) filters are placed at the last possible point in a system to remove the last remaining traces of resin fragments, carbon fines, colloidal particles and microorganisms.
+Surface filters (illustrated above) remove suspended solids and may be used as either pre-filters or clarifying filters.
+Microporous membrane screen filters are placed at the last possible point in a system to remove the last remaining traces of resin fragments, carbon fines, colloidal particles and microorganisms.